allenai/torque-evaluator/README.md

 The file `predictions_dummy.json` is a valid dummy submission file for the [TORQUE leaderboard](https://leaderboard.allenai.org/torque).
 It contains predictions for 4468 questions.
-If you submit it, you'll get get a dummy score of XXX.
+If you submit it, you'll get this dummy score:

+* F1: 0.7562 (Macro F1 of the F1 scores of each individual questions)
+* EM: 0.5076 (Exact Match)
+* C: 0.3691 (Consistency)

 To submit your own predictions to the Leaderboard, produce a JSON file like `predictions_dummy.json` with your predictions, and submit that.